dvishchu/labent-1497/docs/source/task_01.rst

 .. note::

     Corresponding L2 VNI configuration of NVE interface was already preconfigured for you.
-As you can see below, VNI 10101 was configured with ingress (unicast) replication and VNI 10102 was set with multicast (static) replication.
+As you can see below, VNI 10101 was configured with ingress (unicast) replication and VNI 10102 was configured with multicast (static) replication.

     .. code-block:: console
         :linenos: